 Breakfast, as we know, is an important meal and a great way to start the day.
 Along with providing us with energy, breakfast can be a good source of important nutrients such as calcium, iron and B vitamins as well as protein and fibre.
 Overnight oats are so simple to prepare and they are a fantastic time saver in the morning!

-Our overnight oats recipes are easy to make and perfect for kids and adults.
-Overnight oats are a great way to get the kids involved in meal preparation and in making their own choices.
+Our overnight oats recipes are easy to make and perfect for the whole family.
+They’re a great way to get the kids involved in meal preparation and in making their own choices.
 They can help to measure the oats and milk and chop the fruit.
 The only equipment you need are scales and a bowl/ glass jar/ plastic food container, which is easy to store in the fridge.

 Equipment: